 • Large employers typically have Applicant Tracking Systems (ATS) that enable them to manage the volume of applicants.

 • Email includes so much spam and virus-potental in attachments.
 Receiving a large volume of resumes by email is impractical and risky.

 What if there are no instructions, and you find both an email address and a mailing address for hard copy?

 This is a judgment call.
 In making your decision, consider:

-• Do you know something about the organization or person to help you decide?
+Do you know something about the organization or person to help you decide?
 Have you received a job notice via email?
 If so, the sender may expect responses via email.
-Is the organization very formal?
-Perhaps a hard copy document on good quality paper might appeal to a formal organization.
+Are the organization and industry very formal?
+Perhaps a hard copy document on good quality paper might appeal in that case.

-This takes a lot of work.
-Obviously you cannot hand-deliver a resume in all situations and if the employer requires you to submit online, this won't help.
+To visit an employer office and hand-deliver a resume takes a lot of work.
+Obviously you cannot hand-deliver a resume in all situations, and if the employer requires you to submit online, this won't help.

-It can make a very positive impression to show up in person, well-dressed, and hand-deliver an envelope containing your resume and cover letter, using a friendly demeanor and excellent interpersonal skills with the employees you do encounter.
-This might be possible if you are visiting a location/city/town in which you want to work and/or have identified specific firms/businesses/organizations to target in your job search.
+It can potentially make a very positive impression to show up in person, well-dressed, and hand-deliver an envelope containing your resume and cover letter, using a friendly demeanor and excellent interpersonal skills with the reception personnel with whom you speak.
+This might work for you if you are visiting a location/city/town in which you want to work and/or have identified specific firms/businesses/organizations to target in your job search.

 When emailing resumes